ivy-1602/Shree-Om-Ent-USS-2019-Computer-Fun/README.md

-# 🏪 Shree Om Enterprises - Where It All Started, felt like Tony Stark.
+# 🏪 Shree Om Enterprises - Where It All Started.
 Grateful for my Lappy.

 > *My first website.
-Made in Notepad.For my fatheIn 9th grade.*
+Made in Notepad.
+In 9th grade.*
 ---

 ##  Remember That Feeling?